-Wedding Dress Bustle Types & Tips
+Wedding Dress Bustle Types and Tips

 When it comes to bustling your Kelly Faetanini wedding dress, it really is a personal preference.
 Just like choosing THE dress!
 The bustle is the way your dress will lift up and be pinned in the back after the wedding ceremony so that the train of the gown does not drag all the floor all night—it makes it so you can dance like nobody’s watching!
 At your bridal appointment, work with your bridal consultant or a seamstress to figure out which way you like the look of best by pinning and discussing your options.
 There are a few different types of bustles.
 The two we recommend most with our wedding dresses are the French and American bustles.